 Fees are charged for applications for new water licences, use approvals, change approvals and drilling authorizations, as well as amendments to existing rights.
 Fees are also charged on applications for permits over Crown land, and are based on the affected area.
 You must submit the fees along with your application at FrontCounter BC.

 The first three years of the Water Sustainability Act (WSA) are a transition period to bring approximately 20,000 existing non-domestic groundwater users into the current water licensing scheme.
 If you use groundwater for any non-domestic purpose, as of February 29, 2016 you are required to apply for a water licence to maintain your right to use groundwater.
-As an existing non-domestic groundwater user, you do not have to pay application fees if you apply for a licence on or before December 31, 2017.
+As an existing non-domestic groundwater user, you do not have to pay the one-time application fee if you apply for a licence on or before March 1, 2019.

 Water Rental Rates

 Generally, rental rates depend on the quantity of water authorized and on the specific water use.
 For some water use purposes, such as for a conservation purpose, a flat fee is charged regardless of water quantity.

 Rental fees apply to surface water and groundwater use, as well as to permits over Crown land.
 Annual water rentals for existing non-domestic groundwater users began to accrue starting February 29, 2016, regardless of when an application for a licence is submitted within the three-year transition period.